-The Board recognises that a positive culture is fundamental to an effective risk management framework.
-Wesfarmers, through the Board, instills and promotes a culture which values the principles of honesty, transparency, integrity, fairness, constructive challenge and accountability, and these values are reflected in the Group’s Code of Conduct.
+The Board recognises that a values-based culture is fundamental to an effective risk management framework.
+Wesfarmers, through the Board, instills and promotes a culture which is underpinned by the Wesfarmers Way, including Wesfarmers’ core values of integrity, openness, accountability and entrepreneurial spirit.

-These elements are necessary to support effective risk management and awareness, and to support appropriate behaviours and judgements about risk-taking within the parameters and risk appetite set by the Board.
+Wesfarmers’ approach to risk management is aligned with the principles and requirements of International Standard ISO 31000:2018 – Risk Management Guidelines.
+These elements are necessary to support effective risk identification and awareness, and to support appropriate behaviours and judgements about risk-taking within the parameters and risk appetite set by the Board.

 Risk management framework

-The Wesfarmers Risk Management Framework is reviewed on an annual basis by the Board to satisfy itself that it continues to operate effectively and as intended, and that the Group is operating with due regard to the risk appetite set by the Board.
-The Board reviewed the operation of the risk management framework in June 2020 and approved the Group risk appetite statement for the 2021 financial year.
+The Wesfarmers Risk Management Framework is reviewed on an annual basis by the Board to satisfy itself that it is sound, continues to operate effectively, and that the Group is operating with due regard to the risk appetite set by the Board, or that appropriate action is taken should performance fall outside the risk appetite.

 - An independent Board, consisting of directors possessing the required values and bringing a suitable mix of skills, experience and diversity to Board oversight and decision-making.

-- An Audit and Risk Committee, a Nomination Committee and a Remuneration Committee, established by the Board as standing committees, each with its own charter, to assist with the discharge of the Board’s responsibilities.
+- Board committees, including an Audit and Risk Committee, a Nomination Committee and a Remuneration Committee, established by the Board as standing committees, each with its own charter, to assist with the discharge of the Board’s responsibilities.

 - Group and divisional structures, reporting lines, immediate reporting requirements and appropriate authorities built upon Group policies which focus on three pillars of governance, operations and oversight (review and approvals) detailing specific processes and responsibilities and setting out guidelines for conduct to mitigate and manage risk.